GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 the line in that direction so as to increase (:math:`r`,\ :math:`g`,\ :math:`b`) while keeping the same hue.
-The effect this has on a color monitor is to make the color more “brilliant”, your hue will become “stronger”; if you are already on a plane where at least one of (:math:`r`,\ :math:`g`,\ :math:`b`) = 255, then you cannot get a stronger version of the same hue.
+The effect this has on a color monitor is to make the color more "brilliant", your hue will become "stronger"; if you are already on a plane where at least one of (:math:`r`,\ :math:`g`,\ :math:`b`) = 255, then you cannot get a stronger version of the same hue.
 Thus, :math:`v` measures brilliance or strength.
 Note that it is not quite true to say